bmassioui/Scraping-Covid19-Data/README.md

 > backend/data/datasource-*.csv

 # About the project
-The project is a Flask Api, which exposes 3 differents endpoints :
+The project is a Flask Api, which exposes 4 differents endpoints :
+1. Refresh datasource (scraping the covid 19 statistic and export it as .csv file)
-1. Get statistic for the world (new cases, recovered, total death ...)
+2. Get statistic for the world (new cases, recovered, total death ...)
-2. Get statistic by specific country (new cases, recovered, total death ...)
+3. Get statistic by specific country (new cases, recovered, total death ...)
-3. Get statistic for all available countries (new cases, recovered, total death ...)
+4. Get statistic for all available countries (new cases, recovered, total death ...)

 # How to run the project
 First of all, the project use local environement, therfore to run the project successfully, it requires to install its dependencies: